4 Money Truths I Wish I Knew In College

-Lacking financial skills made me easy prey for credit card companies who enticed students with t-shirts, backpacks, and other useless stuff that we thought was necessary at the time.
+A lack of financial know-how made me easy prey for credit card companies who enticed students with T-shirts, backpacks, and other useless stuff that we thought was necessary at the time.

-Many schools now have offices dedicated to helping students manage their finances, so don’t feel weird if you lack money management skills.
-Start with the financial aid department to see what money management resources you can access on campus.
-Begin reading personal finance blogs and websites like CentSai.
+Many schools now have offices dedicated to helping students manage their finances, so don’t feel weird if you lack money-management skills.
+Start with the financial aid department to see what money-management resources you can access on campus.
+Read personal finance blogs and websites.
 It is possible to save money while you are in college if you seek out resources!

 Holidays Cost Money

-I never returned home during my college years because it cost money to fly, and I didn’t have any money to spare.
-I did visit a friend’s home in NYC (I went to college in New York State).
+I never returned home during my college years because it costs money to fly, and I didn’t have any money to spare.
+I did visit a friend’s home in New York City (I went to college upstate).
 But I never imagined that I would never see home for four years due to my lack of money.

 The problem with staying on campus during the holidays is that many universities will shut down the majority of their dormitories to clean and fix things.